GoogleCloudPlatform/core-solution-services/docs/AUTH.md

 # Authentication in CSS

 This document describes the authentication scheme used in the CSS platform (and GENIE, which is based on the platform).
-It also describes how to add an identity provider, using SAML as an example.

 ## The identity platform